 On the other hand, if you're searching for the cheapest place to advertise your serpent, you've also come to the right place.
 Shucks, you can choose from AutoTrader.com, Cars-On-Line.com, CarsForSale.com, CraigsList.com and YouTube.com (those last three are FREE!) and a glut of other similar advertise anything with a steering wheel motorcar websites and auction sites and moto-trader publications.
 The drop-down list of 40 or 50 categories you must choose from includes everything from "ATV" to "dump truck" to "minivan" to "snowmobile" to "utility truck."
 Everything but "Cobra."
 As you might well reckon, those sites' "reach" to serious Cobra and GT40 buyers ranks someplace beneath nix, nil, naught, zilch and diddly-squat.
 But the advertising rates sure are cheap!
 Some of these do-it-yerself (DIY) sites display lots of big "SOLD!" placards... but not a hint of just when the car sold.
 Like me, you've probably recognized cars remaining on some of these sites that've been displayed for at least 3 or 4 years with an ever-mouldering "SOLD!" sign.
 For all you can determine, the last time a Cobra or a GT40 sold on the site was about the time Col. Custer hollered back to his 7th Cavalry troopers "Boys, we got them redskins surrounded!"
 But the advertising rates sure are cheap!

 By clear contrast, on CobraCountry the "SOLD!" date is right there in-your-face for you to see: as I'm writing this (on Friday, May 6, 2011, there have been 5 Cobras sold since May 1st (indeed, one on May 1st, one on May 2nd, one on May 4th, and two yesterday, May 5th).
-Update this year-old observation: It's now April 25, 2012.
+Update this year-old observation: At the time of this writing it's April 25, 2012.
 Ten Cobras (that we know of, entirely from the testimonials we've received over these past week) have sold in the past 7 days in April (one on the 18th, one on the 19th, two on the 20th, one on the 22nd, two on the 23rd, one on the 24th and two today, the 25th).

 Serious Cobra pilgrims aren't exactly swarming to those DIY meccas.
 Put into perspective: for every prospective genuine Cobra buyer who chances upon your Cobra on one of these sites, there's perhaps 15 to 150 prospective Cobra buyers who would see it on CobraCountry.
 Each and every one of Cobracountry's 1,500 or so web pages is dedicated to Cobra, Daytona Coupe and GT40 enthusiasts, including the Cobra-centric event photo-features, commentaries, Prestige Showcase pages and how-to articles... each one contributing to CobraCountry's extraordinary and ongoing record of Cobra-enthusiast daily visitations (up-to-the-the-minute statistics are a mouse-click away for you below).